Lab 3 In-Class: Using Objects and Methods

 color.
 What color should this be?
 Run the program to check.

-- Choose a color you like (not one of the pre-defined colors)
+- Choose a set of colors you like (not the pre-defined colors)

-- Now replace the statement that sets the color of your name with
+- Replace the statement that sets the color of your name with

 two statements - one that creates a new color for the string (use

 a color object) and the other that sets the foreground color to the